 He donated the bridge to the states of Nevada and Arizona.

-Photos are in the gallery.Pre-bridge Colorado River crossings include King's Ferry at the current site of Dewey bridge at ghost town Dewey, Utah, until Dewey bridge was built in 1916, and the unsafe Lee's Ferry, near the present location of Navajo Bridge in Marble Canyon, that operated between 1871 and its destruction in an accident in 1928 (Navajo Bridge was being constructed at the time of the accident, opened in 1929).
+Photos are in the gallery.Pre-bridge Colorado River crossings include King's Ferry at Dewey, Utah, until the Dewey bridge was built in 1916, and the unsafe Lee's Ferry, near the present location of Navajo Bridge in Marble Canyon, that operated between 1871 and its destruction in an accident in 1928 (Navajo Bridge was being constructed at the time of the accident, opened in 1929).

 A ferry operated by Arthur Chaffin crossed the river at Hite Crossing from 1946 until 1966 when the Bridge at Hite Crossing was built as Lake Powell started filling after the Glen Canyon Dam was built.